godotengine/godot-docs/tutorials/performance/using_servers.rst

 Most Godot nodes and resources contain these RIDs from the servers internally, and they can be obtained with different functions.
-In fact, anything that inherits :ref:`Resource <class_Resource>` can be directly casted to an RID (not all resources contain an RID, though; in such cases the RID will be empty).
+In fact, anything that inherits :ref:`Resource <class_Resource>` can be directly casted to an RID.
+Not all resources contain an RID, though: in such cases, the RID will be empty.
 The resource can then be passed to server APIs as an RID.

 ..
 Warning::  Resources are reference-counted (see :ref:`Reference <class_Reference>`), and
               references to a resource's RID are *not* counted when determining whether